Safety First: Be Prepared!

 - Make sure you can quickly untie anything that interferes with breathing such as tight chest compression and body positions that restrict breathing, such as backbends and forward bends.
 This condition is named positional asphyxia.
 Corsets and gags also contribute to restrict airflow,

 - Have someone to check on you/supervise if you want to self-tie (known as spotter),

 - Stay with your bound partner at all times (but it’s ok to make them believe you are gone 🙂

 When the hands are tied, one may no longer be able to protect themselves in case of a fall.
-The person tying can also trip with the scary scenario of someone tied with their partner unconscious from a fall.
+The person tying can also fall from tripping on an obstacle.
+Imagine the scenario of someone trying to escape a tie to help their partner unconscious from a fall, scary!

 How to mitigate this risk:

 - Tie kneeling or sitting,